truenas/documentation/content/SCALE/SCALETutorials/Shares/iSCSI/AddingISCSIShares.md

 ## Adding an iSCSI Block Share

 TrueNAS SCALE offers two methods to add an iSCSI block share: the setup wizard or the manual steps using the screen tabs.
-Both methods cover the same basic steps but the setup wizard requires you to enter some settings before you can move on to the next screen or step in the setup process.
+Both methods cover the same basic steps but have some differences.

+The setup wizard requires you to enter some settings before you can move on to the next screen or step in the setup process.
-This is to ensure you complete the configuration correctly.
+It is designed to ensure you configure the iSCSI share completely so it can be used immediately.

-The manual process includes a few additional configuration screens and allows you to configure the block share in any order.
+The manual process has more configuration screens over the wizard and allows you to configure the block share in any order.
 Use this process to customize your share for special uses cases.
-If you want to have more flexibility to configure part of the share out of the setup wizard flow use the manual process.
+It is designed to give you additional flexibility to build or tune a share to your exact requirements.

 ### Before you Begin

-Have the following ready before you begin adding your iSCSI block shar, create a pool or dataset to use for the iSCSI share.
+Have the following ready before you begin adding your iSCSI block share:

-### Using the Setup Wizard to Add an iSCSI Block Share
+* Storage pool and dataset.

+## iSCSI Wizard
 This section walks you through the setup process using the wizard screens.

 To use the setup wizard,